 - Traveling: Event planners often have the opportunity to travel for work.

 - Making a difference: Event planners can make a difference in the lives of others by planning events that raise money for charity or bring people together.

 Putting Event Planning Courses and Certifications Into Practice

 Once an event planner has obtained an event planning certification, it’s essential to leverage it to advance one’s career.
 In our article on LinkedIn Profile tips for planners, we discuss how displaying an event planning certification or certifications in the header of your LinkedIn profile is a great way to immediately attract attention from potential clients or employers.
 Here are some other places to place your certification upon receiving it:

 - Business card

 - Email signature

-Certified event managers who have received one or multiple certifications should also be sure to stay up-to-date with the organizations that are responsible for granting them.
-Often organizations like ISES maintain active local chapters where event planners can come together to network and share best practices.
+Certified event managers who have received one or multiple certifications should also stay up-to-date with the organizations responsible for granting them.
+Organizations like ISES maintain active local chapters where event planners can come together to network and share best practices.

-Earning a certification is just the first step to becoming a better event organizer.
-Once a planner has obtained a certification, it’s time to use the new credential to full effective in order to grow professionally.
+Certification is the first step to becoming a better event organizer.
+Once a planner has obtained certification, it’s time to use the new credential to full effectiveness to grow professionally.

-Editor’s Note: This blog was originally published in March, 2016 and has been updated for relevance.
+Editor’s note: This blog was published in March 2016 and has been updated for relevance.